clarktrimble/sabot/README.md

 ## Golang (Anti) Idioms

-I feel well at home in the Golang community, but I might be a touch rouge with:
+I dig the Golang community, but I might be a touch rouge with:

   - multi-char variable names
   - named return parameters
+  - only cap first letter of acronyms
+  - liberal use of vertical space
   - BDD/DSL testing

-In the name of readability, which of course, tends towards the subjective.
+All in the name of readability, which of course, tends towards the subjective.

 ## Concurrent Use